pick-up-a-drop-of-water/Machine-Learning-Notes/README.md

  ## Checklist for Machine Learning project

-This checklist can guide you through your Machine Learning projects.
-There are eight main steps::dart:
+:dart:This checklist can guide you through your Machine Learning projects.
+There are eight main steps:

 - [ ] [Frame the problem and look at the big picture](#Frame-the-Problem-and-Look-at-the-Big-Picture).